 Here’s What I’m Excited About:

 - Skirt suits.
-I love the flowing pleated skirts with a jacket.
+I love flowing pleated skirts with a jacket.
 Since I have lots of blazers already, I might add a pleated skirt rather than buying a whole suit, since I can style the skirt in other ways.
 To note, the pleated skirt has been on trend for a couple of seasons now.

 - Sheer overlays are great for mature women, as they give the opportunity to wear something a little sexier while blurring what’s underneath